 You have ingrained belief systems and thought patterns you repeat endlessly.
 Also, you tell the same stories of your past to people you meet, especially when you meet them for the first time.

-All these stories, worn-out beliefs, and rusty thought patterns become the glue that keeps you stuck in your past.
+All these stories, worn-out beliefs, and trusty thought patterns become the glue that keeps you stuck in the story of your past.
 Suppose you also like to paint, play music, or write; but you never tell anyone that’s who you are because you never made any money at it?

-The story of your life, fact or fiction.
+The story of your life, fact, or fiction.
 Who are you really?
 Are you the person who tells people what you love to do, or are you the person who still lives in their outdated stories from a time from long ago?
 Or is the story you are telling so worn out and distorted that there is no truth in it anymore?
 That’s what can happen when your life did not live up to your expectations – you start making it up.
 As this evolves you will start to believe this new and improved version of your story every time you tell it.
 The story of your life is now fiction.

 - Most people never do what they love or are passionate about, so what was the point?

 - Stop the made-up storytelling unless you what to become a fiction writer.

-How It Works: Imagine your life when making money is no longer your focus.
+HOW IT WORKS: Imagine your life when making money is no longer your focus.
 To get a glimpse of what that might look like – it’s the daily chess game in the park, the yoga class, the art you are working on, the books you love reading or writing.
-These are the things you love to do but very few associate any of this with deriving a career out of them.
+These are the things you love to do but very few associate any of this as worthy of deriving a career out of them.
 When you do the things that make you feel good you are being authentic.
-To live in the moment – live your life doing what you love, without expectations, and do it where you fit in and are appreciated.
-The story of your life – fact or fiction, is all up to you, imagine that!. ~ Linda Deir
+To live in the moment – live your life doing what you love, without expectations, is a story everyone will want to hear about.
+The story of your life – fact or fiction, is all up to you, imagine that! ~ Linda Deir